PavelescuVictor/PavelescuVictor/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on personal projects and learning new web technologies.
-- 🌱 I’m currently learning Vue.js.
+- 🌱 I’m currently learning Vue.js and testing using Jest, Mocha.
 - 👯 I’m looking to collaborate on web development projects.
 - 💬 Ask me about anything.
 <!-- - 📫 How to reach me -->